Gizra/circuitauction-docs/client/how-to-find-an-existing-client.md

 # How to find an existing client?

-1. Select the relevant sale or remove the [sale context](../sale/sale-context.md) if you want to search in all sales.
-2. On the side menu go to **Clients**.
+1. On the side menu go to **Clients**.
-3. You have few ways to find a client in the table:
+2. You have few ways to find a client in the table:

 ### Sorting
 Click on the column header which you want to sort by.